Danielar7348/Danielar7348.github.io/_posts/2018-12-21-weekly-reflect.md

 ## Explain your code.

 -   Choose a significant part of your program (15 lines max) and paste it below.
-Do not insert your entire program here.
 -   Explain each argument in the code section.
 -   Tell us how it functions independently and within the whole program